Badx86/TestTask_01/README.md

 ### API Testing:

+Before you start with API testing, please ensure the following steps are completed:
+- Register on [OpenWeatherMap](https://openweathermap.org/) to obtain your API key.
+- Create a `.env` file in your project root with the content `API_KEY=your_api_key_here`.
+This is required to securely access the OpenWeatherMap API without hardcoding your credentials in the codebase.

+**Note**: The steps above are for the second part of the homework assignment.
+I have not yet started working on the first part, which involves Selenium and browser-based tests.

-Create an API test that retrieves the weather forecast for zip code **20852** in the USA.
+For the API testing part, create a test that retrieves the weather forecast for zip code **20852** in the USA:
 - **Get the weather**: Fetch the weather from [OpenWeatherMap](https://openweathermap.org/) for zip code 20852.
 - **Run the test**: Execute the test that retrieves the weather for this zip code.
-- **Verify the results**: Check that the results fall within a range of 10%.
+- **Verify the results**: Ensure that the results are within a 10% range of the expected outcome.

 Please include explanations of your design choices and demonstrate the use of OOP and design pattern principles in your solution.

-We look forward to reviewing your submission.